Melissa Williams (skateboarder): Biography

-Williams was born and greww up in Panorama, a suburb of Cape Town, and it was there where she started skateboarding at age 12.
+Williams was born and grew up in Panorama, a suburb of Cape Town, and it was there where she started skateboarding at age 12.
 In her mid-twenties, she lived in London for three years and, as she described, "spent a lot of time skating all the incredible bowls, snake runs, and [skate]parks that England has to offer."

 A person of many interests and pursuits, Williams has worked as an interviewer and organizer for Blunt Magazine, played drums for the bands Black Lung and Bilderberg Motel, boxed competitively, been the marketing manager for the South African branch of RVCA, managed operations of several restaurants in Cape Town, and founded and operated a social media and marketing company.
 She is not a professional skateboarder but rather skates for fun, in addition to surfing regularly.
 When asked if there is anything she still wants to achieve, considering all she has already accomplished, Williams responded, "…there is so much cool stuff to do in this life.
 I want to do it all."